What Is Eczema? Types, Causes, Triggers and More

 You may be wondering why you struggle with itchy eczema every winter while other people in your household are unaffected.

-We don’t yet fully understand the cause of eczema, but we know there are several factors that increase one’s risk of developing the condition.
+We don’t yet fully understand the cause of this condition, but we know there are several factors that increase one’s risk of developing the condition.
 This includes a mixture of genetics, immune system dysfunction, stress and exposure to irritants.

 Interestingly, a strain of bacteria called Staphylococcus aureus has been found in high volumes on the skin of eczema sufferers during flare-ups.